 If you are interested, but unable to attend due to the date and time of the sessions, please email us at email@example.com and we can add you to the wait list for the Spring 2023 DOTS offering.

 Can I withdraw from DOTS?

-We will accept withdrawals from DOTS until Monday, September 6, 2021.
+We will accept withdrawals from DOTS up until the first day of classes for the semester DOTS is offered.
 Due to the limited spots for the DOTS Certificate, we encourage you to complete the program once it starts.
-If you choose to withdraw after the start of the program, wait-listed graduate students will miss out on the Spring offering.
+If you choose to withdraw after the start of the program, wait-listed graduate students will miss out on the Fall offering.

 Module 1: Building Online Community and Connecting with Your Students